Postage stamps and postal history of the Isle of Man: British postal strike

 The Island's first officially authorised postage stamps were issued during Britain's first postal strike (20 January – 7 March 1971).
 Tourist souvenir supplier, Gordon Quirk, launched Post Manninagh on 20 January and was authorised on 27 January, though restricted to deliveries within the island.
 He adapted illustrated match box covers as stamps, guillotining from their edges words such as 'Foreign – Average Contents 30'.
 Quirk's first authorised mail deliveries outside the island began on 1 February.
 His first specifically designed stamp was produced on 15 February.
 Others followed.
 Post Manninagh's first airmail service started on 1 March, six days before the strike ended.

 Isle of Man Post Office stamps

 After several years of negotiation, the Isle of Man Post Office Authority was launched on 5 July 1973.
 Spink and Son Ltd produced the first stamp essays but the Authority preferred to initiate its own designs.
 The Manx design was inspired by Isle of Man Art Society chairman, Victor Kneale, who had produced 18 designs to show what could be done.
 His membership of an advisory committee meant exclusion from being the official designer but when self-taught artist John Nicholson was appointed as designer what he produced reflected Kneale's proposals.
 Subsequently, Kneale would be the first chairman of Isle of Man Post and Nicholson would design the latter's first stamps.

+One of the most recent releases is the stamp series to commemorate the life and engagement of The Bee Gees Maurice Gibb, CBE.
+For the first time, an entire series was provided by a single photographer, the legendary music photographer Guido Karp.